skramm/homog2d/docs/homog2d_Polyline.md

 ```
 (`std::vector` is an example but you can use `std::array` or `std::list`)

-Or you can use the provided constructor:
+This can be done in a single step:
 ```C++
 OPolyline po( std::vector<Point2d>{ {0,0},{1,0},{1,1} } );
 CPolyline pc( std::vector<Point2d>{ {0,0},{1,0},{1,1} } );
 ```

-However, it is possible to replace all the points of a Polyline by another set of points:
+It is possible to replace all the points of a Polyline by another set of points:
 ```C++
 OPolyline po(vec1);
 CPolyline pc(vec1);